itstor/nestjs-boilerplate/README.md

-# NestJS Starter (WIP)
+# NestJS Boilerplate (WIP)

 ## Features

-This is a starter project for NestJS.
+This is a boilerplate project for NestJS.
 It includes the following:

 - 🚀 NestJS 9
 - 📖 TypeScript